 When men’s fears of commitment are extreme, they can play out in many different ways.
 Some men become addicts: compulsive video game players, eaters, drinkers, or workaholics.
 Others become argumentative or domineering.
 Still others may act extremely passive or withdraw.
 Others disappear on you.
 Still others cheat.
 In such cases, you must remember: His fears are not about you.
 You can’t fix it by being the perfect person or staying with him to “prove” your love. when your partner’s fear is out of control, it is operating at an unconscious level and therefore determines the outcome of any love relationship.
 In other words, no matter how much love you pour into him, it goes nowhere.

 Once the deeper fear is triggered, whether it is by the prospect of seeing each other more regularly, discussing a future together, moving in, or getting engaged, a man with extreme fear will at a fundamental level do all he can to pull back.
 He is not willing to examine himself, his motives, or his fears.
 Here’s what you need to understand: This type of guy does not want to change.
 It’s best to get out quickly and cut your losses, no matter how hard or unfair it seems.
 You’re better off leaving because if you stay, all you will end up with is a lot of wasted years you can never get back, not to mention bitter disappointment and heartache.

 If you’re trying to get your guy to take your relationship to the next level, I’m here to help!
-I’m thrilled to offer you a complimentary session with one of my Love Mentor® Dating and Relationship Coaches.
-During your one-on-one phone or Skype session, your mentor will share key action steps you can take to soothe his commitment fears and support you in determining whether the relationship has a future.
+You can consult with an expert relationship coach to discuss the commitment issues in your couple.
+During your complimentary one-on-one phone or Skype session, your coach will share key action steps.
+These suggestions will soothe his commitment fears and support you in determining whether the relationship has a future.